-Policy: National ARV Treatment Policy
+Policy: National ARV Treatment Policies and Protocols on ARV Treatment

-Policy: National ARV Treatment Policy Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Estimated Completion Date n/a n/a n/a 3.1.12 3.1.17 3.1.19 Narrative The country has recognized that ARVs are an essential part of treatment for PLHIV At baseline, the country is in stage 4 of the development and implementation of a national ARV treatment policy. period.
-The country will need time to develop and train The country will need time to fully train and implement its protocols before the services and facilities can be evaluated Completion Date Narrative
+Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Estimated Completion Date n/a n/a n/a 3.1.12 3.1.17 3.1.19 Narrative The country has recognized that ARVs are an essential part of treatment for PLHIV developmen t and implementation of a national ARV treatment policy.
+The Global Fund supports the purchase of ARVs, expects to move into stage 5 in a five-year period.
+The country will need time to develop and train health care specialists on ARV treatment The country will need time to fully train and implement its protocols before the services and facilities can be evaluated.
+Completion Date Narrative